 *The construction of the Monticello Plantation is affirmed on this date in 1772.
 This is one of the estimated 46,200 American plantations that existed in 1860.

 Located just outside Charlottesville, Virginia, in the Piedmont region, the plantation was originally 5,000 acres and built using slave labor.
 This was the primary plantation of Thomas Jefferson, the third president of the United States.
-African people produced extensive cultivations of tobacco and mixed crops, later shifting from tobacco cultivation to wheat in response to changing markets.
+African people produced extensive tobacco and mixed crop cultivations, later shifting from tobacco cultivation to wheat in response to changing markets.
 Jefferson located one set of his quarters for his slaves on Mulberry Row, a one-thousand-foot road of slave, service, and industrial structures.
-Mulberry Row was situated three hundred feet (100 m) south of Monticello, with the quarters facing the Jefferson mansion.
+Mulberry Row was three hundred feet (100 m) south of Monticello, with the quarters facing the Jefferson mansion.

 Archaeology of the site shows that the rooms of the cabins were much larger in the 1770s than in the 1790s.
 Earlier houses for enslaved laborers had a two-room plan, one family per room, with a single, shared doorway to the outside.
 But from the 1790s on, all rooms/families had independent doorways.
 Most of the cabins are free-standing, single-room structures.
-At Jefferson's direction, he was buried on the grounds, in an area now designated as the Monticello Cemetery.
-The cemetery is owned by the Monticello Association, a society of his descendants through Martha Wayles Skelton Jefferson.
+At Jefferson's direction, he was buried on the grounds in an area now designated as the Monticello Cemetery.
+The Monticello Association owns the cemetery, a society of his descendants through Martha Wayles Skelton Jefferson.

-He designed the main house using neoclassical design and reworking the design through much of his presidency integrating numerous ideas of his own.
-Situated on the summit of an 850-foot the name Monticello derives from Italian meaning "little mountain".
+He designed the main house using neoclassical design and reworked the design through much of his presidency, integrating numerous ideas of his own.
+Situated on the summit of an 850-foot, the name Monticello derives from the Italian meaning "little mountain."
 Along a prominent lane adjacent to the house, Mulberry Row, the plantation came to include numerous outbuildings for specialized functions, e.g., a nailery; quarters for enslaved Africans who worked in the home; gardens for flowers, produce, and Jefferson's experiments in plant breeding—along with tobacco fields and mixed crops.
-Cabins for enslaved Africans who worked in the fields were farther from the mansion, out of Jefferson's sight both literally and figuratively.
+Cabins for enslaved Africans who worked in the fields were farther from the mansion, literally and figuratively out of Jefferson's sight.

 By the time of Jefferson's death, some enslaved families had labored and lived for four generations at Monticello.
 Jefferson recorded his strategy for employing their children in his Farm Book.
 Until the age of 10, children served as nurses.
 When the plantation grew tobacco, children were at a good height to remove and kill tobacco worms from the crops.
 Once he began growing wheat, fewer people were needed to maintain the crops, so Jefferson established manual trades.

-He stated that children "go into the ground or learn trades" When girls were 16, they began spinning and weaving textiles.
-Boys made nails from age 10 to 16.
+He stated that children "go into the ground or learn trades."
+When girls were 16, they began spinning and weaving textiles.
+Boys made nails from ages 10 to 16.
 In 1794, Jefferson had a dozen boys working at the nailery.
 While working at the nailery, boys received more food and may have received new clothes if they did a good job.
 After the nailery, boys became blacksmiths, coopers, carpenters, or house servants.
-After Jefferson's death, his daughter Martha Jefferson Randolph sold the property.
-In 1834, it was bought by Uriah P. Levy, a commodore in the U.S. Navy, who admired Jefferson and spent his own money to preserve the property.
-His nephew Jefferson Monroe Levy took over the property in 1879; he also invested considerable money to restore and preserve it.
+After Jefferson's death, his daughter, Martha Jefferson Randolph, sold the property.
+In 1834, it was bought by Uriah P. Levy, a commodore in the U.S. Navy, who admired Jefferson and spent his money to preserve the property.
+His nephew Jefferson Monroe Levy took over the property in 1879 and invested considerable money to restore and preserve it.

 In 1923, Monroe Levy sold it to the Thomas Jefferson Foundation (TJF), which operates it as a house museum and educational institution.
 Due to its architectural and historic significance, the property has been designated a National Historic Landmark.
-In 1987, Monticello and the nearby University of Virginia, also designed by Jefferson, were together designated a UNESCO World Heritage Site.
-The current nickel, a United States coin, features a depiction of Monticello on its reverse side.
+In 1987, Monticello and the nearby University of Virginia, also designed by Jefferson, were designated a UNESCO World Heritage Site.
+The current nickel, a United States coin, depicts Monticello on its reverse side.